In 2019, a Brooklyn-based startup unveiled a device that can be easily connected to any bicycle, instantly converting it into an e-bike.

 Versatile and omnipresent

-The CLIP electric motor approach is "subversive" in the literal sense of the term.
-It is not integrated in the medium but enriches it.
-It is in fact an electric proximity motor, which allows you to go in assisted mode (even with a mtb) without carrying a pedelec.
+The approach of the CLIP electric motor is “subversive” in the literal sense of the term.
+It is not integrated into the medium but enriches it.
+It is in fact a proximity electric motor, which allows you to go in assisted mode (even with a mountain bike) without carrying a pedelec.

-"We realized we wanted to do something new.
-Propose a broad solution, targeting a broad demographic of urban commuters," he explains.
-Somnath Ray, co-founder and CEO of CLIP, this innovative bicycle scooter.
-"The solution had to be portable and lightweight, so that the electric motor could be easily detached after each ride and taken with you.
-CLIP cannot be stolen, it is modular and inexpensive.
-Those who do not own an electric bicycle or use bike sharing solutions. traditional can take CLIP with you to use it on the bikes you share.
+“We realized we wanted to do something new.
+Propose a broad solution, aimed at a broad demographic of urban commuters,” he explains Somnath Ray, co-founder and CEO of CLIP, this innovative bicycle scooter.
+“The solution had to be portable and lightweight, so that the electric motor could be easily detached after each ride and taken with you.
+CLIP cannot be stolen, it is modular and economical.
+Those who do not own an electric bicycle or use traditional bike sharing solutions can take CLIP with them to use on the bicycles they share.